Nexela/Nanobots/README.md

 * Adds 3 new equipment pieces for your armor that enhance your late game experience.
 * The Item Programmer will mark all items-on-ground (artifacts, etc) in your personal roboport construction range for deconstruction as long as no enemies are around.
-* The Tree Programmer will mark all trees within 10 * (Number of equipped programmers) tiles from you for deconstruction.
+* The Tree Programmer will mark all trees within your personal roboport range for deconstruction.
-* The Unit Launcher will launch Destroys/Defenders/Distractors when enemies get too close to you.
+* The Unit Launcher will launch Destroys/Defenders/Distractors when enemies get inside your roborport range.

 ---
 Future Plans and Known issues: